I don’t like unnecessary paragraphs. Let’s get right to the best list of golf tips for beginners.

 The only way to get better at your short game is to spend hours and hours practicing.
 Hit chips, bunker shots, and pitches for 1 hour everyday and you won’t believe how good you will get in a month.

 Take every ball seriously and go through some sort of routine before each shot.
 Don’t mindlessly hit the same chip over and over again, because that’s not how golf works.
+Here’s a basic guide on how to practice on the range.

 Hit to different targets each shot or move where you chip from each time.
 Basic rule: don’t hit the same shot twice in a row.